tidymodels/parsnip/man/rmd/linear_reg_lm.md

 ## Saving fitted model objects

 This model object contains data that are not required to make predictions.
-When saving the model for the purpose of prediction, the size of the saved object might be substantially reduced using the functions [butcher](https://butcher.tidymodels.org) package.
-See [butcher:: butcher()] for more details.
+When saving the model for the purpose of prediction, the size of the saved object might be substantially reduced by using functions from the [butcher](https://butcher.tidymodels.org) package.

 ## Examples